aws-samples/aws-incident-response-playbooks/README.md

 * Gather evidence
 * Contain and then eradicate the incident
-* recover from the incident
+* Recover from the incident
 * Conduct post-incident activities, including post-mortem and feedback processes

 Interested readers may also find the AWS Security Incident Response Guide (first published in June 2019) a useful guide as an overview of how the below steps were created.